Bandsaw box

-Band saw boxes are boxes made out of wood using only a bandsaw for cutting them out.
+Band saw boxes are boxes made out of wood using only a bandsaw or fretsaw for cutting them out.
+The ability of these saws to cut arbitrary shapes with tight corners allows boxes to be cut from solid blocks with relatively little effort and much flexibility for their shape and style.
+The popularity of these boxes, often a new bandsaw owner's early project, has led to a plethora of books on them, dating from the first in 1985.

+Design

+The basic design is of two nested receptacles, making a hollow drawer and an enclosure to hold it, rather than a hollow box with lid.
+The same broad technique is used to make both parts: the reverse face of the box is sawn off and saved for later, then a large hole is sawn through the other piece.
+The retained piece is then glued back on, making an overall prismatic open-ended box.

 The wood may be a solid block, a laminated block or a log from the woodpile.
 Whereas most boxes have straight sides and square corners, band saw boxes have virtually no restrictions as to shape.
 They can be oval, heart-shaped, lizard-shaped, or any shape the maker can think of.
 Other tools such as belt sanders and drum sanders can be used to shape and sand the box smooth.
-Relief cuts are always needed if you are going to make a bandsaw box.
-If you don't, the box always seems to fall apart.
-If the bandsaw has a little hitch in it the box usually snaps in two.